Rock ’n’ roll pioneer Fats Domino dies at 89

-Fats Domino, the amiable rock 'n' roll pioneer whose steady, pounding piano and easy baritone helped change popular music while honouring the traditions of the Crescent City, died Tuesday.
+Fats Domino, the amiable rock 'n' roll pioneer whose steady, pounding piano and easy baritone helped change popular music while honouring the traditions of the Crescent City, has died.
 He was 89.

-Mark Bone, chief investigator with the Jefferson Parish, Louisiana, coroner's office, said Domino died of natural causes at 3:30 a.m.
-Tuesday.
+Mark Bone, chief investigator with the Jefferson Parish, Louisiana, coroner's office, said Domino died of natural causes early Tuesday.

 In appearance, he was no Elvis Presley.
 He stood 5-feet-5 and weighed more than 200 pounds, with a wide, boyish smile and a haircut as flat as an album cover.
-But Domino sold more than 110 million records, with hits including "Blueberry Hill," "Ain't It a Shame" and other standards of rock 'n' roll.
+But Domino sold more than 110 million records, with hits including "Blueberry Hill," "Ain't It a Shame" — in which he sang the lyrics as "ain't that a shame" — and other standards of rock 'n' roll.

 He was one of the first 10 honorees named to the Rock and Roll Hall of Fame, and the Rolling Stone Record Guide likened him to Benjamin Franklin, the beloved old man of a revolutionary movement.